 Bethesda, MD 20892

 (Courier Service - 20817)

-Wendy J. Weber, N.D., Ph.D., M.P.H., joined NCCIH as a program director in 2009.
-She oversees NCCIH’s portfolio of health services research, studies of complementary medicine to promote of healthy behavior, and complex complementary/integrative medicine intervention research.
+At NCCIH, Dr. Weber oversees a portfolio of pragmatic clinical trials, natural product clinical trials, studies of complementary medicine to promote healthy behavior, and complex complementary/integrative medicine intervention research.
 Dr. Weber’s interests include the use of complementary medicine interventions for common pediatric conditions, mental health conditions, promoting healthy behaviors, and health services research.

-Dr. Weber earned a Doctorate of Philosophy in epidemiology and a Master of Public Health from the University of Washington.
-She earned a Doctorate of Naturopathic Medicine (N.D.) from Bastyr University.
+Dr. Weber earned a doctorate of philosophy in epidemiology and a master of public health from the University of Washington.
+She earned a doctorate of naturopathic medicine (N.D.) from Bastyr University.
 Prior to joining NCCIH, she was a research associate professor at Bastyr University, where her research included the study of herbal treatments for pediatric conditions.
 Her clinical practice focused on the treatment of children and adolescents with mental health conditions, abdominal pain, headaches, and allergies.

 She has published on treatment of pain with complementary health approaches, echinacea’s effect on colds in children, naturopathic treatment of children, and complementary medicine treatments for attention-deficit hyperactivity disorder.
 Her articles have appeared in Mayo Clinic Proceedings, JAMA: The Journal of the American Medical Association, The Journal of Alternative and Complementary Medicine, and Pediatrics.

 |PAR‑18‑828||06/13/18||11/05/19||Wendy J. Weber, N.D., Ph.D., M.P.H.|